gyselroth/balloon/README.md

 * Various DMS features like tagging, meta data, sharing, file history and more
 * Sharing for user and groups with different levels of permissions (manager, read-write, readonly, mailbox)
 * Comes with cloud native support and deploy ready kubernetes resources
-* Deployable out of the box for debian (deb), tar archive, docker images, kubernetes and more
+* Deployable out of the box (debian (deb), tar archive, docker-compose, kubernetes, helm package and more)
 * App system for 3rd party apps
 * The core is shipped with various core apps pre-installed
 * File previews for various formats (including office documents, pdf, text, images, markdown, html and more)
 * Notification system (including mail notifications)
 * Full text search using [Elasticsearch](https://github.com/elastic/elasticsearch)
 * Malware scanning using [ClamAV](https://github.com/Cisco-Talos/clamav-devel)
-* Full WOPI support (Tested with Libre Office Online and Microsoft Office Online)
+* Full WOPI support (Support for Libre Office Online and Microsoft Office Online)
 * Automatically convert files (shadow nodes) to other file formats (for example keep an automatic pdf file for a word file)
 * Automatically destroy files/folders at a certain time
 * Mount external storage (Currently only SMB/CIFS is supported since v2.1.0)